 Here’s the catch though: sometimes it’s not the dyes that cause irritation.
 It might not even be the fragrances.

-What if you’re washing baby clothes for the first time and you just want to take precautions against baby’s delicate skin?
+- What if you’re washing baby clothes for the first time and you just want to take precautions against the baby’s delicate skin?

 Often times the real cause of irritation from laundry soap is the SOAP, which means using typical “free and clear” laundry detergents won’t solve the problem.